pivotal/blog/content/post/scoring-at-scale-with-keras-and-tensorflow-on-pivotal-greenplum.md

 ~~~
 $ pip install tensorflow-1.1.0rc2-cp27-cp27m-linux_x86_64.whl
 ~~~
-_(Note, this package was custom compiled for CENTOS/RHEL6 compatibility)_
+_(Note, this package was custom compiled for CENTOS/RHEL6 compatibility.)_

 Install Keras and h5py (for model loading) on each segment (as gpadmin):
 ~~~